How Long Does a US Visa Last?

 The O-1A visa is for individuals with an extraordinary ability in the sciences, education, business or athletics, while the O-1B visa is for those with an extraordinary ability in the arts or extraordinary achievement in motion picture or television industry.

-Path to US permanent residence
+Dual intent visas for a path to US permanent residence

 Whether or not you can petition for permanent residency in the US depends on your immigration category and status.